 2018 is a critical year!
 Will Dem momentum from November 2017 continue?
 You alone, as activists and voters and influencers of friends, neighbors and relatives, can determine the answer (including by helping maintain and enhance our presence on social media).
-All US House of Representatives seats (3 in Chester County), all PA House seats, and half of PA Senate seats are on the ballot, and Governor Wolf and Senator Casey will be running for reelection.
-Satisfying though the 2017 election was, the statewide and national impact of our resolve awaits 2018.
+All US House of Representatives seats (3 in Chester County), all PA House seats, and half of PA Senate seats are on the May 15 ballot, and Governor Wolf and Senator Casey will be running for reelection.
+Satisfying though the November 2017 election was, the statewide and national impact of our resolve awaits November 2018.

 US HOUSE, DISTRICT 6

 Chrissy earned her engineering degree from Stanford with a ROTC scholarship and received her M.S. in Technology and Policy from MIT.
 She served three years active duty as a Captain in the US Air Force, and 13 years in the Reserves.
 She was founding COO of B-Lab (a nonprofit that promotes B Corporations and good business practices) and President and COO/CFO for Springboard Collaborative (a Philadelphia-based nonprofit focused on improving early childhood literacy in underserved communities country-wide).

 US HOUSE, DISTRICT 7